ppb/pursuedpybear/docs/getting-started.rst

 You should have a window!
 It will be 800 pixels wide and 600 pixels tall, and if you click the x button, it should close.

-Now let's add a sprite.
+Now let's add a ``Sprite``.
 Sprites are game objects that can often move and are drawn to the screen.
 Add the following code after your ``import``.
 Note that ``ppb.run`` has a new parameter.